New Orleans Phase 2017

 We crown a champion from among the “small schools” that come to Nationals (defined as any school with 500 or fewer students in grades 10-12 and a non-selective admissions policy).
-Briarcliff won it for the second time, and became the first “small school” ever to advance to the Final 3.
+Hastings (NY) won it for the third time, advancing to the DC Final Four.

 Qualifying for 2018 Nationals

-Keep in mind that all 2016 playoff teams have automatically qualified for NAC XXXV.
+Keep in mind that all 2076 playoff teams have automatically qualified for NAC XXXVI.
 Return to QUnlimited.com in September, when information on our next QuizNet and 3-2-1 events will be posted.
 We will also provide details on next year's National Academic Championship.

 Next Year's Champs?